What Is Vaping?

 The patient guidance section of the Therapeutic Goods Administration (TGA) website states that cannabis flower treatments or ‘raw (botanical) cannabis’ should be ‘vaporised but not smoked’ for medicinal purposes.
 Therefore Polln does not recommend smoking your cannabis treatments anywhere, including in public smoking areas, as it is not supported by the TGA.

-What Are the Benefits of Vaping vs. Smoking?
+What Are the Differences Between Vaping vs. Smoking?

 Vaping Medicinal Cannabis

-Some of the benefits of vaping medicinal cannabis flower, as opposed to smoking it, include:
+Some of the the reasons that vaping medicinal cannabis flower is the only recommended inhalation method, as opposed to smoking , may include:

-- Rapid onset and fast relief – first effects occur within 90 seconds and reach a maximum after 15 to 30 minutes before wearing off after 2–4 hours.
-Useful for symptoms and conditions where immediate relief is required.
+- Rapid onset and fast relief – first effects may occur within 90 seconds and reach a maximum after 15 to 30 minutes before wearing off after 2–4 hours.
+This may be useful for symptoms and conditions where immediate relief is required.

 - Higher concentrations of active ingredients – vaporising heats the cannabis without burning it,2 which maintains the concentrations and quality of the active ingredients like cannabinoids and terpenes.3

-- Temperature control – patients can control the temperature of their vaporiser to achieve desired benefits based on the boiling points of their cannabis medicine’s ingredients, including cannabinoids and terpenes.
+- Temperature control – patients can control the temperature of their vaporiser to achieve desired therapeutic effects based on the boiling points of their cannabis medicine’s ingredients, including cannabinoids and terpenes.

-- Potential reduction in overall consumption – because of the enhanced cannabinoid and terpene uptake, reduced cravings due to no tobacco, and the ability to easily pick up and put down the vaporiser as needed, patients are more likely to stay within their therapeutic window and achieve maximum therapeutic benefits with less cannabis flower than they would need to use when smoking.
-This reduces the amount of medication needed and saves the patient money over time.
+- Potential reduction in overall consumption – because of the enhanced cannabinoid and terpene uptake, reduced cravings due to no tobacco, and the ability to easily pick up and put down the vaporiser as needed, patients may be more likely to stay within their therapeutic window and achieve maximum therapeutic benefits with less cannabis flower than they would need to use when smoking.
+This can reduce the amount of medication needed and may save the patient money over time.

 - Less carcinogens and safer than smoking